Flat Galactic Rotation Curves from Geometry in Weyl Gravity: Introduction

-In this article we will adopt a similar strategy as B\"ohmer et al. \cite{BHL} in conformally invariant Weyl gravity \cite{Weyl1,Weyl2}, except the fact that we will not interpret the effect of geometry as some kind of ``geometric matter.''
-The Weyl gravity has as its fundamental symmetry invariance under the local scale transformation, so called Weyl transformation, of the metric tensor.
+In this article we will work in the Weyl gravity \cite{Weyl1,Weyl2}.
+The Weyl gravity has as its fundamental symmetry the local scale transformation, so called Weyl transformation, of the metric tensor.
 So it is not a modification of the general relativity, but it is truly an alternative theory written a few years after Einstein and Hilbert formulated general relativity.
 Weyl gravity do not have the correct Newtonian limit \cite{Sch}, and this prevented for almost a century for this theory to be taken seriously to describe the gravitational phenomena.
-Then, Mannheim and Kazanas in the 1990's \cite{MaKa,Mann} considered the phenomenology of a Schwarzschild--like solution to attack both of the dark problems.
-Their approach is, however, claimed to be flawed \cite{Yoon}.
-Thus the Weyl gravity approach to flat galactic rotation curve problem is far from complete.
-Taking into account Yoon's critique one needs to find new solutions of Weyl gravity which are exempt from problems mentioned in \cite{Yoon}.
+Mannheim and Kazanas in the 1990's \cite{MaKa,Mann} considered the phenomenology of Schwarzschild--like solution to attack both of the dark problems.
+However their approach is claimed to be flawed \cite{Yoon} due to the fact that the Newtonian part of the gravitational potential is proportional to the second moment of the mass density, instead of the zeroth moment, which is the total mass of the gravitating object.
+We believe Yoon's critique is extremely important and thus the Weyl gravity approach to flat galactic rotation curve problem is far from complete.
+Taking into account Yoon's critique one needs to find new solutions of Weyl gravity which are exempt from such problems.
 This is the reason that we embarked on the present project and this aim determines also the scope of this paper.